WYHNUS/ExchangeBuddy/backend/README.md

 ### Database
 This project uses MySQL database.

-To bootstrap database with default country and university data, enter *bootstrap* folder, create a `.env` file based on `.env.example`, and execute the following commands sequentially:
+To bootstrap database with default country and university data, enter `bootstrap` directory, create a `.env` file based on `.env.example`, and execute the following commands sequentially:
 ```
 node country_bootstrap.js
 node uni_bootstrap.js